GrizzlyBurke/MoShFantasyHack/BasicRules.md

 Forked and edited for a Yoon-Suin campaign, WIP.
 ## Modified Character Sheet

-Handy hack of the 1e character sheet with the class and skill tree tweaks [is available here](https://drive.google.com/file/d/1FY4gWYciLL-qbZ35u-sFaK0z5ntVWWlo/view?usp=sharing)
+New 1e character sheet with the class and skill tree tweaks [is available here](MoShFantasyCharacterSheet_v1.1.pdf)
 ## Status Effects

 ### Poisoned